petersem/posterr/README.md

  - Support LED Matrix displays running Awtrix software
  - Display custom web pages as slides (if web page compatible) - **EXPERIMENTAL!**
  - Rotate display -90° (for running on display devices, like Firesticks, which do not support portait rotation)
  - Post API (at '/api/sleep') to toggle sleep mode.
-(Pass in header 'psw: your Posterr password')
+(Pass in header values `'psw: your Posterr password'` and `'sleep: true|false'`)
+ - Get API at the same endpoint will return the sleep status without any parsed parameters.
+ - Supports `CEC` control of monitor inconjunction with the Posterr `Sleep Timer`.
 ---
 ## Prerequisites
 ### Mandatory